 - failure to adhere to the proper procedures.

-Consequently, countless innocent drivers are arrested daily as a result of improper testing instructions and methods.
+Consequently, countless innocent drivers are arrested daily due to improper testing instructions and methods.

-In the article below, our California DUI lawyers will first offer a brief description of the horizontal gaze nystagmus test.
+In the article below, our California DUI lawyers will first briefly describe the horizontal gaze nystagmus test.
 We will then discuss how the test is administered.

 Next, we will highlight the clues police look for when administering the test.
 We will then detail the current California case law on HGN.